saworz/widget-voice-text-input/README.md

 ```

-How to choose function button?
+5\.
+How to choose the function button?
 ====================

 Run a command to open Event Window then press desired button and read its name from terminal